 6. Number of Faulty Products Manufactured at an Industry

-The geometric probability distribution is highly used in quality control departments of the industry.
-When a product is manufactured in bulk quantity, naturally some of the products are found to be faulty.
+The geometric probability distribution is highly used in quality control departments of various industries.
+While manufacturing a product in the industry, some products become faulty in the process.
 The probability that a faulty product is found after reviewing fifty non-faulty products can be calculated with the help of geometric distribution.
-It helps the quality control managers to speed up the process of reviewing the manufactured products before shipping them to their destination.
+It helps the quality control managers speed up the process of reviewing the manufactured products before shipping them to their destination.

 7. Number of Bugs in a Code